-We recommend several diagnostics that can be used to better understand the resulting weights and what they achieved or failed to achieve.
+We recommend several diagnostics that can be used to better understand the resulting weights and what they achieve or fail to achieve.
 First, the number of dimensions of $\K$ optimally selected for calibration ($r$) should be checked.
-The solution will reflect only balance on $r$ dimensions of $\K$, so if this is very small (e.g. 1 or 2), the user should be aware that little balance was achieved.
-Next, researchers should compare the weighted sample and target population margins on the original $\X$ and explicitly chosen functions of these variables that may be of concern, such as interactions (as we demonstrate in our application and simulation).
+If this is very small (e.g. 1 or 2), the user should be aware that little balance was achieved.
+Next, researchers should compare the weighted sample and target population margins on the original $\X$ and explicitly chosen functions of these variables that may be of concern, such as interactions.
+We illustrate this below.
 Third, we suggest two summary statistics to assess the degree to which multivariate balance has been improved.
 The first is an $L_1$ measure of the distance between the distribution of $X$ for the survey and the population, summed over the units of the survey.
 This can be obtained both before and after weights are applied to assess the reduction in multivariate imbalance \citep{hazlett2020kernel}.
-The second is the ratio of the approximation bias bound (Equation~\ref{eq:worstcase}), calculated with and without the weights, to determine the proportional improvement in the degree of potential bias due to remaining imbalances on $\K$.
+The second is the ratio of the bias bound (Equation~\eqref{eq:worstcase}), calculated with and without the weights, to determine the proportional improvement in the degree of potential bias due to remaining imbalances on $\K$.
 Both serve to indicate to the user whether substantial improvements in multivariate balance were achieved by the weights.

 Finally, it is often valuable to understand how extreme the weights are and thus how heavily the solution depends on a small number of observations.
 This can be done by the investigator's preferred means, such as inspecting the distribution of weights visually, or constructing statistics such as the effective sample size or the number of observations (working from the most heavily weighted towards the least) that one needs to sum to achieve 90\% of the total sum of weights.
 We present these diagnostics for our application in \ref{app:dist_w}.